|Type of record:||Monument|

 |Name:||Site of Ranworth Hollow Post Mill|

-A hollow post drainage windmill constructed in the 19th century.
-The mill had fallen out of use by 1903.
+Site of a hollow post drainage windmill constructed in the 19th century.
+The mill had fallen out of use by the early 1900s.
 In the 1980s, it was moved to Ludham and restored to pump water for demonstration purposes.
 However, the brick supports of the post mill remain in their original location and are visible on an aerial photograph taken in 1994.

 Images - none

 |Grid Reference:||TG 3672 1483|

 |Parish:||WOODBASTWICK, BROADLAND, NORFOLK|